Earth Day Weekend

 Pricing, Accessibility & Shared-Cost Model

-- Breitenbush Hot Springs & Retreat Center Breitenbush Hot Springs & Retreat Center has generously donated 50% of all lodging and meal/day pass costs for this event, making it possible to offer reduced rates while honoring the true cost of hosting and care of the land.
+Breitenbush Hot Springs & Retreat Center has generously provided an in-kind contribution covering 50% of all lodging, meal, and soaking costs for this event, making it possible to offer significantly reduced rates while honoring the true cost of hosting and care of the land.
+Friends of the Breitenbush Cascades (FBC), a nonprofit organization, is contributing an additional 25% of overall event costs, supported in part by grant funding, to further reduce financial barriers and support affordable participation.

 Category : Event